helltraitor/turing-machine-rs/README.md

 # Turing Machine RS

-A library for implementing any turing machines with minimal limitations for Rust programming language.
+A library for implementing any Turing machine with minimal limitations for the Rust programming language.
 It is:

-* **Low-cost**: Turing Machine RS designed to simulate execution that's why it cannot be simple, flexible and zero-cost in the same time.
+* **Low-cost**: Turing Machine RS designed to simulate execution.
+That's why it cannot be simple, flexible and zero-cost at the same time.

 * **Flexible**: Turing Machine RS works with not the specific types nor even copy-only types!
-Instead of the library supports any struct or object with implements `Clone + Debug + Display + Eq + PartialEq` trait.
+Instead, the library supports any struct or object that implements `Clone + Debug + Display + Eq + PartialEq` trait.

 [![Crates.io][crates-badge]][crates-url]
 [![MIT licensed][mit-badge]][mit-url]